 Pre-orientation programs are designed to provide all incoming and interested first-year students and transfers the opportunity to transition from summer into the academic year in light of Christian faith.

 “Real development is not leaving things behind, as on a road,

-Veritas Academy 2020 is a 48-hour virtual experience for incoming Cornell first-year and transfer students, held August 13-14.
-Led by faculty, upperclassmen, alumni, and campus ministers, this experience helps incoming students ask the big questions, design a meaningful college experience, learn practical tips, and build a faith community among peers – all before Cornell Orientation begins.
-Join us for multiple Zoom gatherings over the course of two days to connect and prepare for your Cornell experience.
+Veritas Academy 2021 is an overnight, residential experience for incoming Cornell first-year and transfer students, held August 19-20.
+Led by upperclassmen, alumni, and campus ministers, this experience helps incoming students ask the big questions, design a meaningful college experience, learn practical tips, and build a faith community among peers – all before Cornell Orientation begins.
+Please join us to connect and prepare for your Cornell experience!

 Chesterton House is a faith-based organization that affirms the Apostles Creed and seeks to serve students by connecting them with important resources for situating the college years within the framework of Christian faith.
 Chesterton House is an affiliate organization of Cornell University through Cornell United Religious Work.

 “I signed up for Veritas super last minute, so I had no idea what to expect.
 But I’m happy to say that it was an absolutely amazing experience that I still remember to this day.
 Through the time spent with new friends, the late night worship, the laughs we had while playing games together, the morning devotionals, and the way we explored God in a deeper way than I ever had, I learned more about myself and grew closer to God.
 It encouraged me and made me excited to come to Cornell, and it eased my nervousness about finding a Christian community.”